What is the "interview" about?

 Can I audit a class?

-Our interview process is for anyone who would like to take part in a class, but as a general rule, we are not an open-for-all-to-audit sort of studio.
+Our interview process is for anyone who would like to take part in a class as a student, but our classes are not open to outside auditors.
 We put a lot of respect into the space for our students to work, to fail, to discover and to make mistakes.
-The dynamic of that space changes when someone not in the class is simply there to watch or "see what it's like".
+The dynamic of that space changes when someone not in the class is simply there to watch, suss out an instructor or "see what it's like".
 This is what the interview is for.
-Having said that, the instructor interviewing you might invite you to audit.
-But this depends on a variety of factors, is solely up to the instructor's discretion, and is by invitation only.
-An invitation to audit should not be expected and is not guaranteed.
+Having said that, the instructor interviewing you might invite you to audit one of their classes.
+This is by invitation only, is solely up to the instructor's discretion, and depends on a variety of factors.
+An invitation to audit is not guaranteed and should not be expected.

 The best way to audit the work at Railtown Actors Studio is to attend the Presentations put on by some classes at the end of each semester, which sell out every time.
 More information is available on our Presentations page.